leaf2301/CatLibrary/README.md

 # CatLibrary

 An App with full of cat breeds information.
-People can find out which is which and their characteristics.
+People can find out which is which and the cats' characteristics.